KEY DOCUMENTS :

 Can I object to a legal blogger (or journalist) coming into my hearing?

-Legal Blogging Pilot Posts
+Legal Blogging Scheme Posts

 Family Court Reporting Watch Roundup

-Welcome to this month's Roundup, where we correct, clarify and comment on media reports of family court cases, explain and comment on published family court judgments and highlight other transparency news MEDIA COVERAGE OF FAMILY COURT MATTERS BBC Radio 4 PM and BBC...
+Welcome to the Roundup, where we correct, clarify and comment on media reports of family law, explain and comment on published family court judgments, and highlight other transparency news.
+MEDIA COVERAGE OF FAMILY LAW, TRANSPARENCY etc The Guardian had an...